 After publication of the CCWG-Accountability second draft proposal, one new stress test was suggested in public comments received.
-ELIG (a law firm) suggested stress testing on a “deadlock” over approving changes to Fundamental bylaws, and blocking changes to regular bylaws: "We believe that it would be helpful to also explain the details of the legislation procedures in case of a deadlock during the amendment/enactment of a bylaw."
+ELIG (a law firm) suggested stress testing on a “deadlock” over approving changes to Fundamental Bylaws, and blocking changes to regular Bylaws: "We believe that it would be helpful to also explain the details of the legislation procedures in case of a deadlock during the amendment/enactment of a Bylaw."